ulif/diceware/README.rst

 give some more entropy (the more chars you have, the more additional entropy), but not much.
 For instance, for a sixteen chars phrase you have sixteen possibilities to place one of the 36 special chars.
-That makes 36 x 16 possibilitities or an entropy of about 9.17 you can add.
+That makes 36 x 16 possibilities or an entropy of about 9.17 you can add.
 To get an entropy increase of at least 10 bits, you have to put a special char in a phrase with at least 29 chars (while at the same time an additional word would give you 13 bits of extra